-US-Iran tensions: Donald Trump threatens to obliterate if Iran attacks on anything American
+Donald Trump threatens Iran with obliteration if it attacks ‘anything American’

-Tensions between the Washington and Tehran are now at their highest level in years since last week after Iran shot down an American spy drone.
+Tensions between the Washington and Tehran are now at their highest in years since last week, when Iran shot down an American spy drone.

-United States President Donald Trump on Tuesday threatened Iran with “obliteration” by saying that an attack on “anything American will be met with great and overwhelming force.”
+United States President Donald Trump on Tuesday threatened Iran with “obliteration” and said an attack on “anything American will be met with great and overwhelming force.”

 “....Iran’s very ignorant and insulting statement, put out today, only shows that they do not understand reality,” Trump said in a tweet.
 “Any attack by Iran on anything American will be met with great and overwhelming force.
 In some areas, overwhelming will mean obliteration.
 No more John Kerry & Obama!”

 Earlier in the day, Iranian President Hassan Rouhani described the White House as “mentally retarded”, an insult Iran has used in the past for Trump.
 He dismissed the “hard-hitting” financial sanctions imposed on its Supreme Leader Ayatollah Ali Khamenei.
-Rouhani said that sanctions against Khamenei would fail because he had no assets abroad and described the latest round of sanctions as a sign of US desperation.
+Rouhani said that sanctions against Khamenei would fail because he had no assets abroad, and called the latest round of sanctions a sign of US desperation.

 The sanctions are aimed at cutting off Iranian leadership’s access to financial resources, and barring them from using the United States’ financial system or having access to assets in America, according to Reuters.

 “Iran leadership doesn’t understand the words “nice” or “compassion,” they never have,” Trump said in another tweet.
 “Sadly, the thing they do understand is Strength and Power, and the USA is by far the most powerful Military Force in the world, with 1.5 Trillion Dollars invested over the last two years alone.”